 You already know that NPS can provide you with accurate data regarding customer satisfaction, but did you know you can segment it up to a specific customer lifecycle stage?

-Essentially, we’re talking about seeing what the average level of satisfaction among your customers is up until a certain stage, and using that info to better tailor and personalize your further customer satisfaction campaigns.
+Essentially, we’re talking about seeing what the average level of satisfaction among your customers is up until a particular stage, and using that info to better tailor and personalize your future customer satisfaction campaigns.

 Once you have enough customer data, you can start setting up campaigns for each stage and even automate the process to a certain extent.
 You should also use this type of info to better customize your survey template by personalizing the NPS rating and open-ended questions so that they resonate with each stage.